cstrawberry/predictive-universe/docs/paper/appendices/appendix_k_resolving_puzzles.md

 \boxed{\,\frac{d^2 D}{d(\ln a)^2}+\Big(2+\frac{d\ln H}{d\ln a}\Big)\frac{dD}{d\ln a}
 -\frac{3}{2}\,\frac{8\pi G_{\mathrm{eff}}(a)\rho_m(a)}{3H^2(a)}\,D=0\, }.
 $$
 This provides a closed system of equations.
-Given a functional form for $G_{\mathrm{eff}}(a)$ derived from PU principles (such as the model in Appendix I, Eq.
-I.4, where scale R is related to density and thus to `a`), the entire cosmic history, including the growth of structure, can be computed and compared to observations.
+Given a functional form for $G_{\mathrm{eff}}(a)$ derived from PU principles (such as the model in Appendix I, Equation I.4, where scale R is related to density and thus to `a`), the entire cosmic history, including the growth of structure, can be computed and compared to observations.

 **K.9.3 Observational Consistency and Future Directions**